MatthewW274/RMR/README.md

 Collects community damage reports and creates a layer with the locations and descriptions of each damage report
 ### Re.Place App
 ### Re.Place Infrastructure Risk Analysis Layer
-Displays a likelihood of infrastrucutre damage for certain areas based on infrastructure age in that area.
+Displays a likelihood of infrastructure damage for certain areas based on infrastructure age in that area.
 ## Open Data Sources
 Table 1.
 Infrastructure Datasets
 | Source | Data Provider |